Study Abroad Scholarships

 Study abroad programs costs can be offset by using grants and scholarships.
 Typically, scholarship applications are due about six to nine months before you plan to study.

-The Office of Global Engagement is offering $3,000 scholarships for USU exchange programs.
+The Office of Global Engagement is offering scholarships for USU exchange programs.
 Scholarships up to $1,500 per semester per student may be available.

 Gilman Scholarship for Pell Grant Recipients